 Rain Mitts, from what I can gather, are a lightweight way to protect your hands from cold and wet while they must be exposed (like when using trekking poles).

-I had never heard of these until I saw the packing list from the Improbable but Possible Blog.
+I had never heard of these until I saw them on someone else’s packing list.
 I’m still curious about them and seemed like they could be made out of a Tyvek mailing envelope.
 Luckily my friend that helped me sew the gaiters also makes recycled felted sweater mittens as Christmas gifts and has a lot of experience sewing mittens.
 So she used her basic pattern and we cut the wrists a little longer to offer more coverage.

 Tyvek mailing envelope (Fed Ex, or other)